frendsick/torth/docs/intrinsics.md

 - STORE_DWORD (32-bit)
 - STORE_QWORD (64-bit)

-For example, to store [INT](types.md#int---integer) (64-bit) to a memory location you should use the STORE_QWORD intrinsic.
-Also, it is preferred to use the _type.store_ functions from the [std-library](../lib/std.torth) which also check if the value in the stack which is to be stored is of the correct [type](types.md).
+For example, to store [INT](types.md#int---integer) (64-bit) to a memory location, you should use the STORE_QWORD intrinsic.
+Also, it is preferred to use the _type.store_ functions from the [std-library](../lib/std.torth), which also checks if the value in the stack that is to be stored is of the correct [type](types.md).
 There is a typed store function for every [built-in type](types.md#built-in-types), for example `int.store`.

 ## SWAP